chef-xrd/Puddin/README.md

 Puddin is a **community-centered, vault-backed meme coin** built on **Radix Babylon** using **Scrypto**.
 This badass treat is minted (Enlisted) using **LSUs (Liquid Staking Units)** and can be deployed on elite missions via soul-bound **Mission Badges** (NFTs).

 Puddin grows in value naturally over time as staking and protocol rewards accumulate in the LSU vault.
 It's deflationary, backed by real assets, and ready for action.
-Deploying (burning) your Puddin sends them on missions to earn XRD rewards, alternatively, they can be returned to the bakery (Retired) when you need the dough.
+Deploying (burning) your Puddin sends them on missions to earn claimable XRD rewards, alternatively, they can be returned to the bakery (Retired) when you need the dough.

 ---